2025

 October 19-20, 2022

 Encountering the body: Personhood and iconography in the Scandinavian Iron Age.
 Keynote address at the Heritage Experience Initiative International Student Conference, University of Oslo.
-(PhD Researcher Elisabeth Aslesen)
+(Elisabeth Aslesen)

 30th September, 2022

-Dwelling with the dead: The politics of bodies in first millennium Scandinavia at Jernalderseminar 2022, Moesgaard (PI Marianne Hem Eriksen & Dr Emma Tollefsen).
+Dwelling with the dead: The politics of bodies in first millennium Scandinavia at Jernalderseminar 2022, Moesgaard (Marianne Hem Eriksen & Emma Tollefsen).

 15-17th September, 2022:

 Change, politics and the body: Intimate histories on multiple scales.
-Keynote address at the Human Agency and Global Challenges: Re-Centering Social Change in Archaeology conference (PI Marianne Hem Eriksen)
+Keynote address at the Human Agency and Global Challenges: Re-Centering Social Change in Archaeology conference (Marianne Hem Eriksen)

 31 August-3 September:

-Body-Politics of the Viking Age, European Association of Archaeologists Conference, Budapest (PI Marianne Hem Eriksen)
+Body-Politics of the Viking Age, European Association of Archaeologists Conference, Budapest (Marianne Hem Eriksen)

 31 August-3 September:

-‘Make mappings, not muddles’: Gender archaeology and the new materialisms (with Dr Kevin Kay), European Association of Archaeologists Conference, Budapest (PI Marianne Hem Eriksen)
+‘Make mappings, not muddles’: Gender archaeology and the new materialisms (with Dr Kevin Kay), European Association of Archaeologists Conference, Budapest (Marianne Hem Eriksen)

 16-17 June:

-Parts are to be assembled: transient personhoods and body-imagery in first millennium Scandinavia, Intersectional Bodies Symposium, University of Leicester (PhD Researcher Elisabeth Aslesen)
+Parts are to be assembled: transient personhoods and body-imagery in first millennium Scandinavia, Intersectional Bodies Symposium, University of Leicester (Elisabeth Aslesen)

 16-17 June:

-Trauma is material: Situating structural and domestic violence in archaeologies of affect, Intersectional Bodies Symposium, University of Leicester (PI Marianne Hem Eriksen)
+Trauma is material: Situating structural and domestic violence in archaeologies of affect, Intersectional Bodies Symposium, University of Leicester (Marianne Hem Eriksen)

 20 May, 2022:

 Bodies of Intoxication, 39.
-Tværfaglige Vikingesymposium, University of Aarhus (PI Marianne Hem Eriksen)
+Tværfaglige Vikingesymposium, University of Aarhus (Marianne Hem Eriksen)

 4 May, 2022:

-Alcohol and intoxication in late prehistoric Scandinavia, Intersectional Bodies workshop, University of Leicester (PI Marianne Hem Eriksen)
+Alcohol and intoxication in late prehistoric Scandinavia, Intersectional Bodies workshop, University of Leicester (Marianne Hem Eriksen)

 21-23 April, 2022:

-The archaeology of dehumanisation: less-than-human bodies in the more-than-human-worlds of the Scandinavian Iron Age, Nordic TAG Conference, Oslo (PI Marianne Hem Eriksen)
+The archaeology of dehumanisation: less-than-human bodies in the more-than-human-worlds of the Scandinavian Iron Age, Nordic TAG Conference, Oslo (Marianne Hem Eriksen)

 20 April, 2022:

-Body-Politics: Personhood, Sexuality and Death in first Millennium Scandinavia, Department of Archaeology, University of Iceland (PI Marianne Hem Eriksen)
+Body-Politics: Personhood, Sexuality and Death in first Millennium Scandinavia, Department of Archaeology, University of Iceland (Marianne Hem Eriksen)

 31 March, 2022:

-Body-Politics: Personhood, Sexuality and Death in first Millennium Scandinavia, Centre for Scandinavian Studies, University of Aberdeen (PI Marianne Hem Eriksen)
+Body-Politics: Personhood, Sexuality and Death in first Millennium Scandinavia, Centre for Scandinavian Studies, University of Aberdeen (Marianne Hem Eriksen)

 2021